 Giro Chronicle MIPS Mountain Bike Helmet

 The Chronicle provides the more simplistic design of the two but does not sacrifice protection in any way.
-It sits a little lower on your head, which some may prefer, and provides the same Roc Loc adjustable sizing system as the Montaro.
+It sits a little lower on your head, which some may prefer, and provides the same Roc Loc customized fit system as the Montaro.

 It still provides MIPS, and the durability, comfort, and coverage are the same but simply has less of the features that the Montaro presents.
 So if you don’t need the integrated camera mount or the goggle holders, then this helmet is up there as one of the best value for money!